Cathytsy/DVD-SQL-Project/README.md

 Looking at the result of both query 7&8, it seems that we are on the right track in matching customer's preferences.

+## Operation enhancement - setting up standard and a search engine

 ### Query9-setting a replacement cost standard

-it is also important to let the customer and employee be aware of the replacement cost by setting a standard so that they are more careful when realizing the replacement cost is on high standard.
+It is also important to let the customer and employee be aware of the replacement cost by setting a standard so that they are more careful when realizing the replacement cost is on high standard.
 CASE WHEN has been applied here in matching the cost with a certain standard.

 ```